4PointSolutions/FluentFormsAPI/rest-services/it.tests/README.md

 Once the container is built, configure the project as [outlined above](#containerized-aem-image-via-testcontainers) and run the tests.

+### Choosing Local Instance vs Containerized Instance vs Remote Instance

+Using a local AEM instance is convenient when developing the server-side libraries (`fluentforms.core` and `rest-services.server`) because deployment of new libraries is easy (just copy the new `.jar` files into the local AEM instance's install directory.

+Using a containerized AEM instance is convenient for testing new versions of AEM as the installation and configuration of AEM is automated by the docker instance creation.

+Using Remote AEM instances is useful when you have an existing AEM instance running on a remote server that you wish to test in order to make sure AEM is installed, configured, and functioning correctly.

 ## Testing New Releases of AEM

 Each time a new version of AEM is released, the integration tests in this project should be run against it.